DataDog/datadog-agent/docs/dogstatsd/configuration.md

 ## `dogstatsd_buffer_size`

-The `dogstatsd_buffer_size` parameter configures two things in Dogstatsd:

-* How many bytes must be read each time the socket is read
-* How many bytes maximum the PacketAssembler should put into one packet
+The `dogstatsd_buffer_size` parameter configures how many bytes maximum the PacketAssembler should put into one packet.

-If you have reports of malformed or incomplete packets received by the Dogstatsd server, it could mean that the clients that are sending packets are larger than the size of this buffer.
-If the maximum size of the packets sent by the clients can't be changed, consider increasing the size of `dogstatsd_buffer_size` as a fallback.

-Please note that increasing this buffer size has a huge impact on the maximum memory usage: doubling its size double the maximum memory usage.
+Please note that increasing this buffer size, together with `dogstatsd_queue_size`, has a huge impact on the maximum memory usage: doubling its size double the maximum memory usage.

 The default value of this field is `8192`.